demisto/content/Packs/AWS-IAMIdentityCenter/Integrations/AWSIAMIdentityCenter/README.md

 | AWS.IAMIdentityCenter.User.Timezone | String | Time zone of the user. |
 | AWS.IAMIdentityCenter.User.IdentityStoreId | String | Globally unique identifier for the identity store. |

-### aws-iam-identitycenter-delete-group-membership
+### aws-iam-identitycenter-list-memberships

 ***
-Deletes a user from all groups if a username is provided, or deletes multiple memberships if a list of memberships is provided.
+Lists the memberships of the group.

 #### Base Command

-`aws-iam-identitycenter-delete-group-membership`
+`aws-iam-identitycenter-list-memberships`

 #### Input